39 Fun Summer Outdoor Activities for Preschoolers

 Have you ever used the rain to help you create a beautiful painting?
 Grab some washable markers, and watercolor pencils, and let your child draw a picture of their choice.

-Then set their painting out in the rain.
+Then, they set their painting out in the rain.
 Let your child watch as the colors blend together, creating a masterpiece.

 22. 3D Homemade Bubble Project